NEONScience/NEON-Data-Skills/tutorials/Other/HDFView/exploring-h5-data/Exploring-HDF5-HDFView.md

 After completing this activity, you will be able to:

-* Explain how data can be structured and stored in HDF5.
+* Explain how data can be structured and stored in HDF5 format.
 * Navigate to metadata in an HDF5 file, making it "self describing".
 * Explore HDF5 files using the free HDFView application.

 ## Tools You Will Need

 Install the free HDFView application.
 This application allows you to explore the contents of an HDF5 file easily.
 <a href="https://www.hdfgroup.org/downloads/hdfview/" target="_blank">Click here to go to the download page. </a>

 ## Data to Download